parmarjh/ononoDaga/README.md

 	Prefixing with `pipenv run` loads the environment variables that we just set in the `.env` file and then runs the command `npx serverless deploy`.

-	When you're ready to deploy to production add, `--stage prod` to the end of the deploy command.

 ## Data

 I recommend reading the [caveats](./docs/caveats.md) in detail before using this data.